alexschmid3/15.S60_2023/8_hpc_and_efficiency/README.md

 ## Select one of the following option to use in class and complete the pre-assignment:

 ### Option 1: Engaging Open On Demand
 Login to [https://engaging-ood.mit.edu](https://engaging-ood.mit.edu).
 Click Clusters, then Engaging Shell Access.
 This should open a browser window with a terminal that says either `[yourusername@eofe7 ~]$` or `[yourusername@eofe8 ~]$`.
 This is one of the login nodes of the Engaging cluster.
 You're in!

+***From what some of you have noticed, while you should be able to login immediately, it may take a few hours for you to be able to run the commands below.
+If you get an error saying `run: error: Unable to allocate resources: Invalid account or account/partition combination specified`, try back later and see if it works.
+If not, shoot me an email and we can work on it!

 Once you've logged into Engaging, run the following commands *in this order* in the terminal (don't worry if you don't understand what we're doing here - we'll discuss during the session):